Frequently Asked Questions

-Similar to bicycles, Highway Traffic Act (HTA) rules of the road apply to the operation of cargo e-bikes in Ontario.
+Similar to bicycles or e-bikes, all Ontario Highway Traffic Act rules of the road apply to the cargo e-bikes.

-Using large cargo e-bikes for personal or commercial purposes has many benefits, including:
+Using cargo e-bikes for personal or commercial purposes has many benefits, including:

-Using a large cargo e-bike instead of a motor vehicle is one way businesses and individuals can take action on London’s declared Climate Emergency.
+Using a cargo e-bike instead of a motor vehicle is one way businesses and individuals can take action to support London's Climate Emergency Action Plan.

-How does a large cargo e-bike differ from smaller cargo e-bikes?
+How does a cargo e-bike differ from smaller cargo e-bikes?

-Many smaller cargo e-bikes currently meet Ontario's definition for power-assisted bicycles (e-bikes) and are already permitted for use in some places in London.
-This pilot program is specifically for larger cargo e-bikes which do not meet the definition of e-bikes today.
+Cargo e-bikes that weigh less than 55 kilograms currently meet Ontario's definition for power-assisted bicycles (e-bikes) and are already permitted for use in some places in London.
+This pilot program is specifically for larger cargo e-bikes which do not meet the definition of e-bikes.

 Ontario's pilot program currently requires cargo e-bikes to be parked within spots used by motor vehicles.
 Municipalities may define other locations where cargo e-bikes can park (e.g. setting up designated parking locations).
 Designated parking locations can provide control over their use and reduce potential interference with other road users.

-What Highway Traffic Act rules currently apply for large cargo e-bikes?
+What Highway Traffic Act rules currently apply to cargo e-bikes?